Fernando-Canales/Thesis_chidisima/README.md

 	* ap1.tex: Put the appendix here.

 * biblios : This directory contains two files.
-The first one is the .bib file in which all the references has to be.
-The second one a .bst file that is used as the bibliography style file.
+The first one is the .bib file in which all the references have to be.
+The second one is a .bst file that is used as the bibliography style file.
 	* reference.bib: This file contains two cites using the bibtex bibliography style as an example.
 The cites come from [ADS](https://ui.adsabs.harvard.edu/)